- Urethane Microspheres

 The elastic-urethane microspheres provide the sound and feel benefits of urethane, without lowering the ball speed.

-The Callaway Rogue Irons feature tungsten weighting for optimal flight and control.
+The Callaway Rogue Irons feature tungsten weighting for optimal flight path and control.

 The tungsten, which is twice as heavy as steel, concentrates the weight in a small area of the clubhead, which is key to giving you more control of the ball.